Raytheon: Missiles

-Raytheon Six Sigma

-Raytheon Six Sigma is the company's disciplined, knowledge-based approach designed to increase productivity, grow the business, enhance customer satisfaction and build a customer culture that embraces all of these goals.
-Daniel Burnham brought Six Sigma to Raytheon from AlliedSignal in 1998.
-This internal service provides six steps that guide projects to completion, the six steps being: visualize, commit, prioritize, characterize, improve, and achieve.
-Raytheon mentions in its annual reports the benefits it has enjoyed through Six Sigma.
-It has gained USD $3.8 billion in financial benefit and has set a common language and culture across the company.

 Environmental record

-Two lawsuits were filed against a Raytheon Company plant in St. Petersburg, Florida, due to concern with health risks, property values, and contamination in April 2008.
+Two lawsuits were filed against a Raytheon Company plant in St. Petersburg, Florida in April 2008, accusing the company of allowing toxic waste into the groundwater for fifteen years.
 Raytheon was given until the end of the month to independently test whether or not the groundwater that originated from its area was contaminated.
 According to the Florida Department of Environmental Protection (DEP), the groundwater contained carcinogenic contaminants, including trichloroethylene, 1,4-dioxane, and vinyl chloride.
-The DEP also reported that the clouds contained other toxins, such as lead and toluene.
+The DEP also reported that the cloudy groundwater contained other toxins such as lead and toluene.

-In 1995, Raytheon acquired Dallas-based E-Systems, including a site in St. Petersburg, Florida.
-In November 1991, prior to Raytheon's acquisition, contamination had been discovered at the E-Systems site.
+In 1995, Raytheon acquired Dallas-based E-Systems, including a site in St. Petersburg, Florida, In November 1991, prior to Raytheon's acquisition, contamination had been discovered at the E-Systems site.
 Soil and groundwater had been contaminated with the volatile organic compounds trichloroethylene and 1,4-Dioxane.
 In 2005, groundwater monitoring indicated polluted groundwater was moving into areas outside the site.
-According to DEP documentation, Raytheon has tested wells on its site since 1996 but had not delivered a final report; therefore, it was given a deadline on May 31, 2008 to investigate its groundwater.
+According to DEP documentation, Raytheon has tested wells on its site since 1996 but had not delivered a final report; therefore, it was given a deadline on May 31, 2008, to investigate its groundwater.
 Contamination in the area has not affected anyone's drinking water supply or health, yet due to negative local media coverage lawsuits are being filed with claims against Raytheon citing decreases in property values.

 In another case, Raytheon was ordered by the Environmental Protection Agency (EPA) to treat groundwater at the Tucson Plant (acquired during the merger with Hughes) in Arizona since Raytheon used and disposed metals, chlorinated solvents, and other substances at the plant since 1951.
 The EPA further required the installation and operation of an oxidation process system to treat the solvents and make the water safe to drink.

-On 9 August 2006, The Stream Contact Centre in Derry, Northern Ireland, which had a contract with Raytheon at the time, was attacked by protesters.
+On August 9, 2006, The Stream Contact Centre in Derry, Northern Ireland, which had a contract with Raytheon at the time, was attacked by protesters.
 They destroyed the computers, documents, and mainframe of the office, and proceeded to occupy it for eight hours prior to their arrest.